Internet2/class-fall23-IaC-Repository-RCIR/cicd/github/aws/terraform/README.md

    $ terraform apply
    ```
    It will prompt you one last time to check the items and if all looks good type yes
-5. If everything went well with the apply step, you should have a fully set up pipeline into ECR with Github OIDC using Identity Federation in AWS.
-Please see the workflow folder under cicd/github/aws/workflow for a fully functioning github workflow file that will login, build, and push the image into ECR completeing the pipeline
+5. If everything went well with the apply step, you should have a fully set up pipeline into ECR with Github OIDC
+   using Identity Federation in AWS.
+Please see the workflow folder under cicd/github/aws/workflow for a fully
+   functioning github workflow file that will login, build, and push the image into ECR completing the pipeline